4Dager/4DFace/README.md

 ### 3.face classify

-The pipeline of face classify has 4 steps.or you can simply run
+The pipeline of face classify has 4 steps or you can simply run

 ```
 bash classifier_train.sh example/train/
 ```

 This is the training step

 ```